 Python 3.7.3 (v3.7.3:ef4ec6ed12, Mar 25 2019, 21:26:53) [MSC v.1916 32 bit (Intel)] on win32

 Type "help", "copyright", "credits" or "license" for more information.

 Now you get an interactive command prompt where you can type in individual lines of Python!

 What’s great about using the interpreter in interactive mode is that you can test out individual lines of Python code without writing an entire program.
 It also remembers what you’ve done, just like in a script, so things like functions and variables work the exact same way.

 How to Run a Python Script from a Text Editor

-Depending on your workflow, you may prefer to run your Python program directly from your text editor.
+Depending on your workflow, you may prefer to run your Python program or Python script file directly from your text editor.
 Different text editors provide fancy ways of doing the same thing we’ve already done — pointing the Python interpreter at your Python code.
 To help you along, I’ve provided instructions on how to do this in four popular text editors.